 In January 2018 we met the Victims’ Commissioner for England and Wales to discuss how work by women on Voice of Freedom can feed into her work with survivors of trafficking, violence and crime in the UK.

 In June 2018 we will hold an exhibition of work by women on the Voice of Freedom project at the Polo del ‘900 cultural centre in Turin.
-We are very proud to have Canon as as sponsor and digital imaging partner for this exhibition.
+We are proud to have the support of the VII Foundation and Canon for this exhibition.

 Photo © Desta Getaneh, 2013. /Voice of Freedom / PhotoVoice